deverstalmage/filter-redux-app/README.md

 ### Points of interest

 Most of the app's logic is in the product module: `src/modules/product/product.js`.
 Each module houses the action creators, reducers, and action constants for various sections of the app.
 For instance, this app has a filter module, for controlling the selection of various filtering options, and a product module, for keeping track of the products and their associated properties.
 The unit tests for the product module can be found in the same directory, under `product.spec.js`.
+I'm not sure yet if I prefer the module pattern to the more common `reducers` and `actions` structure, i.e. putting all of your reducers into a directory, and all of your actions into another directory vs combining them and separating by concern.

 Also of note is the Main container located at `src/containers/Main/Main.js`.
 As a side note, I'm not thrilled with the repetition in the naming conventions, but it's a lot easier to see what file you're working on in your editor when they aren't all named `index.js`.
 The directory structure also allows for the bundling of related files, e.g. Sass and testing files.
 The Main container is where we connect the state from our store to the app's components.
 In a multi-route SPA you would load this container via a router of some sort, but here we are just dropping it into our entry point file `src/index.js` because the app only has one view.